nataliatesarova/project-one/README.md

   - Type ```git clone```, paste the URL copied earlier and press enter.

 ## Credits
 I would like to thank my mentor Gareth McGirr especially for advice regarding flexbox and the readme template.
 Chris Quinn gave valuable general information in the Code Institute teaching sessions and especially helped with advice on the action attribute in the form tag of my HTML.
-I am grateful for the ophthalmic surgery advice provided by Mr Nakul Mandal, Consultant Ophthalmic surgeon, Galway Clinic.
+I am grateful for the ophthalmic surgery advice provided by Mr Nakul Mandal, Consultant Ophthalmic Surgeon, Galway Clinic.

 ### Content
 Logo was designed on [Free Logo Design](https://www.freelogodesign.org/)